DPWelsh/Codabunga/content/posts/ginas-first-project.md

 ![Productivity nouns plot](/productivity_nouns_plot.png)
 ![Antiwork nouns plot](/antiwork_nouns_plot.png)

 The top 20 nouns in /r/productivity contained topics related to time (‘time’, ‘day’, ‘week’), executive functioning (‘list’, ‘note’/’notes’, ‘habit’, ‘tasks’, ‘calendar’) and objects (‘things’, ‘app’/’apps’, ‘phone’, ‘stuff’).
 The top 20 nouns in /r/antiwork contained more topics related to people (‘people/person’, ‘someone’) and business and societal systems (‘job’/’jobs’, ‘wage’, ‘work’, ‘money’, ‘company’, ‘business’).

-Note that /r/antiwork also contained topics related to time (‘years’, ‘time’, ‘life’) but they seemed to relate to a more long-term perspective to time than the shorter-term temporal words (‘day’, ‘week’) in /r/productivity.
+Some of the top nouns in this data were related to the concept of time.
+The top noun lists of /r/antiwork and /r/productivity both had words related to time.
+However, the temporal words in /r/productivity seemed to relate to an interest in the short-term ('day', 'week') but /r/antiwork seemed to relate to an interest in the long-term ('years', 'time', 'life').
 You could say that /r/productivity and /r/antiwork are both interested in time, but /r/productivity users focus on the week-by-week perspective while /r/antiwork users focus on time on a macro scale.
-From the sample data, /r/productivity users are much more interested in tools and objects, while /r/antiwork users are much more people-centred in their use of nouns.
-This could reflect how /r/antiwork users are much more interested in the societal aspects of work (through their critical lens as a community) than /r/productivity users, who might focus more on the practical tools that help them get through work.

-These insights aren’t too surprising – after all, it’s very much expected that /r/productivity focuses on practical ways to get through your job, whereas /r/antiwork questions the very notion of a job in the first place.
-However, it’s interesting that the top four /r/antiwork words (‘people’, ‘job/jobs’, ‘wage’) don’t come up at all in the top 20 words of /r/productivity.
-The word ‘people’ was particularly common in /r/antiwork, with its count approximately doubling the count of the 2nd most common word ‘job’.
-I suppose that being ‘anti-work’ might focus on challenging the traditional setup of a paid job that typically involves challenges in working with people.
-On the other hand, the notion of productivity encompasses a bit more than that – you could be working on university studies, fun and fulfilling projects, or gaining skills that mean something personally to you.
-The concept of being ‘productive’ also tends to be a lot more centred on the individual's goals, whereas the concept of 'anti-work' is a lot more focused on the systemic issues associated with salaried work and corporations.
+Another comparison I could make is the use of nouns related to objects as opposed to nouns related to societal systems.
+The /r/productivity data contained more nouns related to objects (e.g. 'list', 'phone', 'stuff', 'notes') (), while the /r/antiwork data contained more nouns related to people or societal constructs ('people', 'wage', 'living').
+This could reflect the tendency of /r/productivity users to seek practical tools to complete their work, /r/antiwork users to be more interested in critically evaluating the systemic issues that exist in their work in the first place.

 Overall, looking at the most common nouns that occur in these two contrasting subreddits can give us some indication of the types of things people tend to talk about in these communities.